mmaz/neet/docs/reinforcement_learning.md

 Next, launch the Unity environment (if it is not already running from **Part 1**)

-To launch a newly initialized training run for the PPO algorithm across 5000 iterations, run the following command:
+To launch a newly initialized training run for the PPO algorithm across 5000 iterations in *Level 0* of the simulator, run the following command:

 ```shell
 $ python train.py --algo ppo -vae vae-level-0-dim-32.pkl -n 5000